-Indiana Audubon offers custom and private bird guiding services through it’s Executive Director, Brad Bumgardner.
-Bumgardner is a former Indiana State Park naturalist with nearly 30 years of birding experience.
+Indiana Audubon offers custom and private bird guiding services through the society’s expert members.
 Guiding services can be for individuals or groups.
 Click here to download a field checklist of birds seen in the state.
 Guiding can occur at Mary Gray Bird Sanctuary, Indiana Dunes, or other properties around the state.
 To learn more, or to request more information, visit our Bird Guiding Page.